karimmaassen/Easy-Slides/readme.md

 ## Schedule

-Begin working on this May 1st.
-Pull requests welcomed!
+I plan to being working on this May 1st.
+Pull requests or discussion is hugely welcomed!

 ## Goal